Approved by the Transportation Policy Committee on March 12, 2025

 From its beginnings in the mid 1820’s, the nation’s railroad network has been a critical component of the nation’s transportation system and has provided the foundation for the movement of goods and people throughout the country.
 Throughout their history, railroads have spurred development and growth of our cities and towns, provided for the movement of passengers throughout the country, and promoted the development and expansion of business and industry.

-The U.S. passenger and freight rail network is comprised of nearly 140,000 miles of track and over 100,000 bridges.
+The U.S. passenger and freight rail network includes nearly 140,000 miles of track and over 100,000 bridges.
 The private freight rail industry owns the vast majority of the nation’s rail infrastructure and continues to make significant capital investments to ensure the good condition of the rail network.
-Rail should play an increased role because of its efficiencies in moving freight, coupled with its ability to help reduce highway congestion, highway fatalities, fuel consumption, greenhouse gases, logistics and public infrastructure maintenance costs by providing an alternative to the transport of freight by truck.
+Rail should play an increased role because of its efficiencies in moving freight, coupled with its ability to help reduce highway congestion, highway fatalities, fuel consumption, greenhouse gases, logistics, and public infrastructure maintenance costs by providing an alternative to the transport of freight by truck.
 Short line and regional railroads provide a connection to major railroads for lower density traffic.
 However, their investment needs are not readily funded from freight receipts, and they often rely on tax credits, and state and local funding to provide this service.
-These public investments need to be made to upgrade track to handle larger 286,000-pound rail cars capable of providing service for double stack containers, as well as repair and replace aging bridges.
+These public investments need to be made to upgrade tracks to handle larger 286,000-pound rail cars, to accommodate double stack containers, and repair or replace aging bridges.

-The population, production and consumption patterns of the U.S. have changed dramatically over the last several decades and an improved rail system is needed to support the country's economy.
-The U.S. Department of Transportation estimates that between 2015 and 2045, there will be a 41 percent increase in demand for freight movement from 18.1 billion to 25.3 billion tons across the nation by all modes transport combined.
-During this period, the volume of freight being moved on the nation’s railway system is expected to increase by 24 percent from 1.7 to 2.1 billion tons.
+The population, production and consumption patterns of the U.S. have changed dramatically over the last several decades, and an improved rail system is needed to support the country's economy.
+The U.S. Department of Transportation estimates that between 2023 and 2050, there will be a 43 percent increase in demand for freight movement from 20.2 billion to 28.9 billion tons across the nation by all transport modes combined.
+During this period, the volume of freight being moved on the nation’s railway system is expected to increase by 20 percent from 1.6 to 1.9 billion tons.

 Rationale